Postal marking

 Shortly after the outbreak of the American Civil War, the Northern authorities declared the existing postage stamps invalid and issued new types.
 Letters using the demonetized stamps received a marking "Old stamps not recognized", an unintentionally humorous comment much prized by collectors today.

 Post offices may add cachets for special events such as a first flight.

 The traditional way to apply a postal marking is with the use of a rubber or metal handstamp; handwritten notations are sometimes seen for unusual situations or in very small post offices.
 In the United States, modern postal markings may appear in the form of yellow adhesive labels with the text printed on them.
 Many postal administrations now have the ability to print inkjet annotations directly onto a cover, either as a barcode for reading by other equipment, or as text.

-Although it is technically possible to query postal services to find out what kinds of postal markings they use, in practice they do not seem to know about all the kinds of handstamps used in their offices, and previously unknown types of postal markings, both early and modern, regularly come to light.
+Although it is technically possible to query postal services to find out what kinds of postal markings they use, in practice they may not know about all the kinds of handstamps used in their offices, and previously unknown types of postal markings, both early and modern, regularly come to light.
 Hundreds of specialized works make up the philatelic literature of postal markings.